Some history on High Street in Birmingham in the County of Warwickshire

 More information on High Street to follow.
 I probably created the page as I had a link to High Street from another page.
 When building the site it is easier to place links as they crop up rather than go back later on.
 I realise this is frustrating if you were specifically looking for information on High Street.
 There is information on Birmingham dotted around the website - click here for a suitable starting place.

-8s., belonging Mr. Walter Lance, draper, etc., Bull Street.
-About quarter-past six last night the prisoner was arrested in High Street drunk, with a paraffin lamp
+value 8s., belonging Mr. Walter Lance, draper, etc., Bull Street.
+About quarter-past six last night the prisoner was arrested in High Street drunk, with a

-and a roll of oilcloth in his possession.
-He was taken to the police station, and recognised by Police Constable Freeman, who had watched him for some time earlier in
+paraffin lamp and a roll of oilcloth in his possession.
+He was taken to the police station, and recognised by Police Constable Freeman, who had watched him for some

-the evening loitering about in front of Mr. Lance's shop.
+time earlier in the evening loitering about in front of Mr. Lance's shop.
 The oilcloth was identified by a salesman in the prosecutor's employ.
-Prisoner was also charged with
+Prisoner was

 "Theft of Oilcloth?"